 You need to act quickly in probate matters to ensure the estate is handled in accordance with the law.
 Our attorneys can help identify what type of probate is necessary for your situation and advise you on your next steps.

 We know that being entrusted with someone’s estate is an honor, but it can also feel like a burden.
-Call Lewis Kuhn Swan PC today at 719-694-3000 for a free consultation.
+Call Leventhal Lewis today at 719-694-3000 for a free case evaluation.
 We serve clients in the Colorado Springs, Pueblo, and Castle Rock areas as well as throughout Colorado.